Summary

 where data is an Excel Table in the range B5:C1000004.
 Note that both instances of VLOOKUP are configured to use approximate match mode by omitting the range_lookup argument.
 If the invoice number is found, we get the correct amount for the invoice.
 If the invoice number is not found, the result is an #N/A error, which means the invoice number does not exist in the data.

 Notes: (1) I ran into this formula several years ago in an article by Charles Williams.
-Charles is a Microsoft Excel MVP that specializes in speed and performance.
+Charles is a Microsoft Excel MVP who specializes in speed and performance.
 (2) This approach approximates a binary search with VLOOKUP.
 The XLOOKUP function can support a binary search directly.
 (3) The attached worksheet is large (about 14 MB) because it contains 1 million rows of data.

 Generic formula